kubesphere/website/content/en/docs/workspace-administration/role-and-member-management.md

 | workspace-regular   | The regular user in the workspace who cannot create projects or DevOps projects. |
 | workspace-admin     | The administrator in the workspace who can perform any action on any resource.
 It gives full control over all resources in the workspace. |

 1. In **Workspace Roles** , click `workspace-admin` and you can see the role detail as shown below.

    ![workspace_role_detail](/images/docs/workspace-administration/role-and-member-management/workspace_role_detail.png)

-2. You can switch to **Authorized Users** tab to see all the users that are granted a `workspace-admin` role.
+2. You can switch to **Authorized Users** tab to see all the users that are granted the `workspace-admin` role.

 ## Create a Workspace Role